 The Taiwanese Canadian Cultural Festival is Vancouver’s celebration of Taiwanese and Canadian artists.
 It features performances, exhibitions and more in July.

-In 2025 the festival is part of the new Taiwanese Heritage Month (THM) series of events.
-The cultural festival still takes place from July 4th to 6th, but there are now other events taking place throughout the rest of July that fall under the same umbrella.
-Also, in addition to activities in the City of Vancouver, there are events in other communities too, including on in Surrey Civic Plaza on July 12th and 13th.
+In 2025 the festival was part of the new Taiwanese Heritage Month (THM) series of events.
+The cultural festival still took place from July 4th to 6th, but there are now other events taking place throughout the rest of July that fall under the same umbrella.
+Also, in addition to activities in the City of Vancouver, there are events in other communities too, including one in Surrey Civic Plaza on July 12th and 13th.

-There are different events happening every weekend in July in 2025.
-There’s also Taiwan Cinema which is a collection of Taiwanese short films that are available to watch between July 17th and 24th.
+There are different events happening every weekend in July.
+There’s also Taiwan Cinema which is a collection of Taiwanese short films that were available to watch between July 17th and 24th, 2025.

 This article includes the following information about the festival: